kristingreenslit/react-debug-exercise/README.md

 React is an incredibly powerful JavaScript library, but it's easier to learn when you have a solid foundation in [HTML](http://learn.shayhowe.com/html-css/getting-to-know-html/), [CSS](http://learn.shayhowe.com/html-css/getting-to-know-css/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics).
 An HTML/CSS/JavaScript purée, [JSX](https://medium.com/javascript-scene/jsx-looks-like-an-abomination-1c1ec351a918#.ro3sx1ea0), is an industry standard in React applications (although it is not required).

 [Redux](https://css-tricks.com/learning-react-router/) and [React-Router](https://css-tricks.com/learning-react-redux/) are frequently used in React applications.
 The simple explanation is that React, a library used for building [SPA](https://en.wikipedia.org/wiki/Single-page_application)s (Single Page Applications), is one big magic trick.
 It breaks the mold of how traditional websites operate by rendering components on the client side when needed vs. rendering content from a server.
 However, React is the view layer in the traditional "MVC" architecture.
-The use of additional libraries with React, such as Redux and React-Router, can enhance React code so that the flow of data throughout an application is more accessible, organized and/or traceable.
+The use of additional libraries with React, such as Redux and React-Router, can enhance React code so that it functions like a [framework](https://en.wikipedia.org/wiki/JavaScript_framework) and the flow of data throughout an application is more accessible, organized and/or traceable.

 [Create React App](https://github.com/facebookincubator/create-react-app) was used to bootstrap this project.